IntersectMBO/cardano-node/doc/reference/Polls.md

 ```

-Participants (SPO's) will use `poll.cbor` file to create and submit their responses.
+Participants (SPOs) will use the `poll.cbor` file to create and submit their responses.

-The _Delegate-key-holder_ proposing the poll will use `poll.json` to publish the poll in a transaction.
+The _delegate-key-holder_ who proposes the poll will use `poll.json` to publish the poll in a transaction.

-To build such transaction we do:
+To build such a transaction, run:

 ```
 cardano-cli transaction build \